curateteaching/digitalpedagogy/README.md

 digitalpedagogy
 ===============

-Digital Pedagogy in the Humanities: Concepts, Models, and Experiments
+A repository of scholarly materials for *Digital Pedagogy in the Humanities: Concepts, Models, and Experiments* (under contract with the Modern Language Association)

+## General Editors

+Rebecca Frost Davis, National Institute for Technology in Liberal Education Matthew K. Gold, City Tech & Graduate Center, City University of New York Katherine D. Harris, San José State University
+Jentery Sayers, University of Victoria